 SUBJECT.-SYMPTOMS.
 TREATMENT.
 OBSERVATIONS.
-Age 8.- Prodromes :- Malaise.
-Gastric disorder.
+Age 8.- Prodromes:- Malaise, Gastric disorder.
+Seidlitz salt.
+To refresh the body.
 Bilious state.
 Constipation.
 Pains in the limbs and joints.
-Seidlitz salt.
-Veratrine, aconitine ; a granule of each, every quarter-of-an-hour.
-To refresh the body.
+Veratrine, aconitine; a granule of each, every quarter-of-an-hour.
 To cause the fever to fall.
-Period of invasion: Strychnine (sulphate), arseniate of cafeine; a granule of each, every quarter-of-ani-hour.
+Period of invasion:- Violent cephalalgia.
+In- somnia.
+Dreams.
+Burning skin (40-41°C.).
+Pale face.
+Pulse quick and sharp (120) Strychnine (sulphate), arseniate of cafeine; a granule of each, every quarter-of-an-hour.
 Against cerebral paralysis.
 Spasms.
-Tonic convul- sions (trismus, opistho- tonos).
+Tonic convulsions (trismus, opisthotonos).
 Strychnine, hyosciamine, arseniate of soda; a gran- ule of each, every half- hour, until resolution.

-NOTE.-Cerebral paralysis precedes general paralysis; it is, therefore, the former which must be prevented by means of strychnine.
+Note.-Cerebral paralysis precedes general paralysis; it is, therefore, the former which must be prevented by means of strychnine.
 The cerebral pains being of a neuralgic character, the strychnine must be associated with cafeine.